 - a.
 Syllabi of courses taught. - b.
 Chair and/or Dean's letter(s) or evaluation(s). - c.
-Candidate generated narrative of teaching philosophy, plans, techniques, effectiveness, etc. - 2.
-List B (optional) - a.
-Unique contributions to the educational aims of the department in relation to program needs (not otherwise utilized in service or scholarship section). - b.
-Interacting with or serving as liaison with other institutions of higher education or K-12 institutions (not otherwise utilized in promotion materials) in the advancement of their field of study or collaboration between institutions. - c.
-Mentoring undergraduate students in senior projects. - d.
-Mentoring undergraduate students in small research projects designed solely to teach students laboratory skills and processes. - e.
-Other sources of evidence showing that the faculty member has taught the courses he/she was asked to or expected to teach by the Department.
+Candidate generated narrative of teaching philosophy, plans, techniques, effectiveness, etc.

+- m.
+Unique contributions to the educational aims of the department in relation to program needs (not otherwise utilized in service or scholarship section). - Interacting with or serving as liaison with other institutions of higher education or K- 12 institutions (not otherwise utilized in promotion materials) in the advancement of their field of study or collaboration between institutions. - o.
+Mentoring undergraduate students in senior or graduate projects. - p.
+Mentoring undergraduate students in small research projects designed solely to teach students laboratory skills and processes.

+t.
+Other sources of evidence showing that the faculty member has taught the courses he/she was asked to or expected to teach by the department.